-Excluded under Coverage A
+Excluded under Coverage A.

-SUPPLEMENTARY PAYMENTS COVERAGES AND B
+SUPPLEMENTARY PAYMENTS - COVERAGES A AND B

-- 1. We will pay, with respect to any claim with investigate or settle, or any "suit" against an insured we defend: - a.
-All expenses we incur - b.
-Up to \$250 for cost of bail bonds required because of accidents or traffic law violations arising out of the use of any vehicle to which the Bodily Injury Liability Coverage applies. - c.
+- We will pay, with respect to any claim we investigate or settle, or any "suit" against an insured we defend: - a.
+All expenses we incur. - b.
+Up to \$250 for cost of bail bonds required because of accidents or traffic law violations arising out of the use of any vehicle to which the Bodily Injury Liability Coverage applies.
+We do not have to furnish these bonds. - c.
 The cost of bonds to release attachments, but only for bond amounts within the applicable limit of insurance.
-We do not have to furnish these bonds. - d.
-All reasonable expenses incurred by the insured at our request to assist us in the investigation or defense of the claim or "suit", including actual loss of earnings up to \$250 at day because of time off from work. - e.
+We do not have to furnish these bonds - d.
+All reasonable expenses incurred by the insured at our request to assist us in the investigation or defense of the claim or "suit", including actual loss of earnings up to \$250 a day because of time off from work. - e.
 All court costs taxed against the insured in the "suit".
 However, these payments do not include attorneys' fees or attorneys' expenses taxed against the insured. - f.
 Prejudgment interest awarded against the insured on that part of the judgment we pay.
-If we make an offer to pay the applicable limit insurance, we will not pay any prejudgment interest based on that period of time after the offer.
+If we make an offer to pay the applicable limit of insurance, we will not pay any prejudgment interest based on that period of time after the offer g.
+All interest on the full amount of any judgment that accrues after entry of the judgment and before we have paid, offered to pay, or deposited in court the part of the judgment that is within the applicable limit of insurance.